-I, (print name) hereby certify that I have iversity Thurgood Marshall School of Law Student Rules

-wledge that I may view and print this document at the law
+read a copy of the Texas Southern U (print name) hereby certify that I have University Thurgood Marshall School of Law Student Rules towledge that I may view and print this document at the law drive given to me at Orientation.

 (Signature)

 (Date)

-Code included in the Student Rules ar (print name) hereby certify that I have iversity Thurgood Marshall School of Law Student Honor and Regulations.
-I acknowledge that I may also view and is web site and from my flash drive given to me at
+Code included in the Student Rules (print name) hereby certify that I have Iniversity Thurgood Marshall School of Law Student Honor and Regulations.
+I acknowledge that I may also view and hool's web site and from my flash drive given to me at

 (Signature)

 (Date)

-Association Constitution included in (print name) hereby certify that I have iversity Thurgood Marshall School of Law Student Bar the Student Rules and Regulations.
-I acknowledge that I t at the law school's web site and from my flash drive given
+Association Constitution included (print name) hereby certify that I have University Thurgood Marshall School of Law Student Bar in the Student Rules and Regulations.
+I acknowledge that I ent at the law school's web site and from my flash drive given

 (Signature)

 (Date)